|

 For now I’m powering the sub with an old Techniques stereo

-receiver I’ve had since I was 15.
+receiver I’ve had since I was 15 years old.
 It pushes a modest 80W per channel into 8

 ohms.
-Since this is a dual coil 4 ohm sub I had the option to either run one
+Since this is a dual coil 4 ohm sub I wired both

 channels to each coil to get the most power possible out of this amp/driver

 combo.
-I’m not too worried about cooking this 20 year-old antique, I’ve already
+I’m not too worried about cooking this 20 year-old antique.
+It would

 capable of pushing into 4 ohms, but it’s probably not much more than 100W per